slobkerCC/Code-Cube-Docs/docs/tag-monitor/raw-offload-bigquery.md

         | value               | STRING    | NULLABLE

 4. Partitioning: Select 'No partitioning'
 5. Click on **Create table**

-#### Create the table for the server-side monitor
+#### Create the table for client-side monitoring

-1. Select the new dataset and click on **'Create table'**
+1. Select the new dataset and click **'Create table'**

-2. On the 'Create table' page:

-    - Create table from: Select 'Empty table'
-    - Destination
-        - Project: select your GCP project ID
+2. Choose 'Empty table' as the table type.
-        - Dataset: select your newly created dataset, for example 'codecube-tagmonitor'
+3. Select your GCP project and newly created dataset, gave it an descriptive name like 'raw_data_client'.
-        - Give the table a new, for example 'raw_data_server'
-        - Add the following schema:
+4. Define the table schema as follows:

         | Field name        | Type      | Mode |